 Hustleberry.
 Inspired by the notion that the best ideas start out small and can happen fast.

 When thinking about blogging, the biggest deterrent for me was the time commitment.
-I coach some pretty big teams who are building amazing things in the cloud, and I am constantly reading and learning something that I hope will help me to serve them better.
+I coach some pretty big teams who are building amazing things, and I am constantly reading and learning something that I hope will help me to serve them better.
 I run a bespoke fashion label that I have had for 16 years, and have very patient, diligent seamstresses who still need me to manage their work, release new lines, and make sure they get paid.
 I am married to a rock star (not kidding) who travels the world performing his music and giving lectures at universities about the importance of questioning authority and doing what your soul tells you is right even when it is not popular.
-Most importantly, we also have two children, ages 11 and 15.
+Most importantly, we also have two children, ages 11 and 15 (update: they’re now 16 and 21 as of 2020!).

 When was I going to write about anything that would really be of value to others?
 Doesn’t that take hours of time?